 You can store your years of artwork on your laptop or hard drive or you can just upload it to the cloud.

 Those were the power points of digital art.
-Take a look at some of the forms f digital art below:

 Digital art is technologically advanced but it is endowed with a few weaknesses (some of them are serious limitations!)
 Check them below.